Auguste2022/portfolio/README.md

 # Data Analyst
 # About me
 Greetings!
-I’m Auguste Shikongo, originally from Namibia and currently a proud permanent resident of the USA, residing in Indianapolis, IN.
-During my master’s and PhD levels, I ventured into social work, where I took statistical and advanced quantitative courses, discovering a newfound love for working with numbers.
+I’m Auguste Shikongo, originally from Namibia and now a proud permanent resident of the USA, based in Indianapolis, IN.
+With a background in social work at the maters’s and Ph.D levels, I discovered a passion for working with numbers, leading me to pursue further education in data analysis with Career Foundry

-When I took social work statistical and advanced quantitative courses during my master’s and PhD levels, I discovered that I loved working with numbers.
-This drove me to further with Career Foundry for a data analysis course to be equipped with elements of data analytics and tools.
-This passion propelled me to further my education with Career Foundry, specializing in data to gain proficiency in elements of data analytics and tools.

-Embarking on an exciting career transition from social work to data analysis.
-I bring a robust background in social work and education, honoring skills in empathy, problem-solving, and communication.
-Throughout my Career Foundry course, I developed analytical skills and gained proficiency in using technical tools, including Excel, SQL, Python, visualization, and data interpretation.
+Transitioning from social work to data analysis, I bring a blend of empathy, problem-soling, and communication skills.
+Through my Career Foundry course, I honed analytical abilities and gained proficiency in tools like Excel, SQL, Python, and data visualization.

-Now, I’m enthusiastic about leveraging my expertise to bring a fresh perspective to the field of data analysis.
-Beyond the numbers, my ability to see patterns, coupled with a passion for uncovering insights, positions me as asset to any team.
-I aspire to secure a full-time role as a Data Analyst, contributing my skills to interpret complex datasets and provide valuable insights for informed decision-making and organizational success.
+Now, I m, excited to apply my experience to the field of data analysis.
+Beyond crunching numbers, I excel at spotting patterns and uncovering insights that drive informed decision-making.
+My goal is to secure a full-time role where I can leverage my skills to interpret complex datasets and contribute to organizational success.

-Driven by a passion for uncovering patterns within data and translating them into actionable strategies, my goal extends beyond merely working in the field of data analysis.
-I aspire to thrive and continually develop, contributing to both my personal evolution and the collaborative success of the teams I join.
-Lastly, I am quick to learn and enjoy to new things
+Driven by a passion for uncovering data patterns and translating them into actionable strategies, I aim continual growth and contribution to team success.
+I thrive on learning new things and am eager to tackle new challenges.

 # Projects
 ## Influenza Season Plan: